 We know we've preached the benefits that can come from simplifying your life, but sometimes you've just got to be realistic and say, "Hey, I've got to get a lot of sh*t done in not a lot of time."
-You feel?
 So today we're calling it — multitasking is not dead, it's real, and it's coming to a run near you.
 Literally.

 Think about it, if you're a runner, then you've to make time to run.
 But that's a whole lot of multitasking time you're failing to use productively.
 However, thanks to technology, reading and running has been made possible.
 And we're really into it.
-No, we're not recommending you carry your copy of Crazy Rich Asians while you run (that's just a bad idea), we're saying you should press pause on Spotify, and start listening to your favourite podcasts or audio books.
+No, we're not recommending you carry your copy of Crazy Rich Asians around while you run (that's just a bad idea), we're saying you should press pause on Spotify, and start listening to your favourite podcasts or audio books.

 Besides this just being a generally inspired idea, there's real science to back-up the practice.
 Research has shown that combining exercise and learning can help increase your ability to retain information (so you can actually recall all the smart stuff you learn), and the increased interest in your workouts can act to incentivise your exercise, assisting you in building strong and more positive habit patterns that will ultimately lead you enjoy exercising more (even when your willpower is sitting on the footpath).